This is the ninth Engineering Sketches Prize run by the Engineering Club in association with D R A W I N G A T W O R K.

 By joining the competition entrants give consent to their drawings being used in Engineering Club and D R A W I N G A T W O R K publicity and educational material.Key dates

-Prize-giving and exhibition launch: tbc March 2021.
+Prize-giving and exhibition launch: Thursday 12 October 2023.
 This will involve the announcement of prizes and a short presentation by a guest speaker.
-Currently it is anticipated that that the prize giving and exhibition of entries will take place online.Prizes
+Prize giving and exhibition of entries will take place as part of the Engineers Create exhibition running in October 2023.Prizes

 The judges will award two main prizes: